 This technology can be used within any database or login system that uses a password, so it’s accessible for SMBs of any industry or size.
 And the potential impact could eliminate password and database breaches completely, which is not an exaggeration.

-In PureKit enrollment is a process during which your application backend with installed PureKit interacts with Virgil PHE service in order to create a unique Pure Record for a specific user of your database.
+In PureKit registration is a process during which your application backend with installed PureKit interacts with Virgil PHE service in order to create a unique PHE record (password record) for a specific user of your database.

 As a result, during the registration step, each user obtains:

 - personal unidentifiable profile at the PHE service;

 - unique password record, that needs to be stored in your database;

 - and a unique key pair that will be used on the next (encryption) step for data protection.

 Note!
 User's key pair is associated with their password record.

 To create a password record for a new or existing database, go through the following steps: